+Figure 5-A and 5-B Adjusting DP Microphone Height the drumhead, but should always be at "an angle" to the drumhead.
+This will prevent any possibility of the diaphragm being forced to the microphone back plate which could cause an unwanted pop or thump in the sound or recording system.
 The flexible mini-gooseneck will allow you to move the microphone head either up or down above the drumhead as well as in and out from the drum rim.
-In addition, you can change the angle of the microphone head for your desired results.
-Figure 6-A shows how the microphone head can be rotated while Figure 6-B shows how the microphone head can be moved more toward the center of the drum by changing the positioning of the mini-gooseneck.
+You can also change the angle of the microphone head as shown in Figure 6-A and Figure 6-B shows how the microphone head can be moved more toward the center of the drum by changing the positioning of the minigooseneck.